12 Steps to Converting Enquiries to Bookings

 The internet proves to be a valuable resource for holidaymakers’ searches for homes for rent.
-To easily grab their attention, remember four important points; location of your property, its size, the client’s travel dates and his estimated budget.
+To easily grab their attention, provide four important things: location of your property, its size, the dates your property is available for rent and the estimated price.

 If you meet the holidaymaker’s demands, immediately make a contact by placing an enquiry mail of by phoning that potential client.

 Immediate response is essential when it comes to dealing with holidaymakers.
 Usually, the first property owners that respond to the holidaymakers successfully secure bookings.
 Even if your property is not available for a particular requested date, always respond to enquiries because it might secure bookings for alternative dates.